menu icon

 Instructions

-• And now you know how to make the rice stitch, or the mini basket weave stitch!
+• Now you know how to create the crochet rice stitch, also known as the mini basket weave stitch!

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!